gunjandatta/gunjandatta.github.io/js/getting-started.md

 ### Office Fabric-UI CSS References

 The build directory contains the css references for importing.
-The build/lib/css folder contains the following files:
+The Office Fabric-UI Core version used by the latest Office Fabric-UI JavaScript is 5.0.1.
+There is a [github issue](https://github.com/OfficeDev/office-ui-fabric-js/issues/346) with a request to update it.
+Feel free to post a comment there to help keep that framework updated.

 - (349 KB) [fabric.css](https://raw.githubusercontent.com/gunjandatta/sprest-js/master/build/lib/css/fabric.css) - The Office Fabric-UI Core + Office Fabric-UI JavaScript Components styling.
 - (294 KB) [fabric.min.css](https://raw.githubusercontent.com/gunjandatta/sprest-js/master/build/lib/css/fabric.min.css) - The minified version of the fabric.css file.